 As smoking has been banned on flights for many years it is perhaps surprising that people still might ask can you bring a lighter on a plane but of course as so many people travel with only hand luggage today, and may wish to smoke when they arrive, perhaps it isn’t so surprising.

-The TSA rules state that you can bring a lighter on a plane but there are restrictions on where you can carry it and what type of lighter you can take.
-Disposable and zippo type lighters (without fuel) can be carried in carry on but generally lighters containing fuel cannot go in checked bags.
+The Quick Answer: TSA rules allow you to bring a lighter on a plane but there are restrictions on where you can carry it and what type of lighter you can take.
+Disposable and zippo-type lighters (without fuel) can be carried in your carry on but generally, lighters containing fuel cannot go in checked bags.